 Disneyland enjoyed the debut of Star Wars Galaxy’s Edge, but visitors at DisneyWorld will get the first chance to experience Star Wars: Rise of the Resistance.
 According to Disney, the Rise of the Resistance ride will open at Disney World on December 5; but Disneyland’s version will open several weeks later on January 17 The opening of Rise of the Resistance will coincide with the theatrical release of “Star Wars: The Rise of Skywalker,” the final chapter of the current Star Wars trilogy.

-Ghostbusters haunted house confirmed for Universal Halloween Horror Nights
+Ghostbusters and Stranger Things at Universal Halloween Horror Nights

 Universal Studios announced a Ghostbusters haunted house will be among the attractions at Halloween Horror Nights in 2019.
 A Stranger Things maze will also be open.
 Below is a statement from Universal Studios: